 Is corn bad for you?
 What about peas?
 They are vegetables, after all… These are the diet questions we find ourselves asking.
 And we're not the only ones.

-You'll be hard-pressed to find a professional nutritionist who doesn't recommend eating more vegetables.
-(In fact, leafy greens and sprouts are among the few foods that all nutritionists agree are healthy).
+Indeed, you'll be hard-pressed to find a professional nutritionist who doesn't recommend eating more vegetables.
+(In fact, leafy greens and sprouts are among the few foods that all nutritionists agree are healthy.)
 But as the summer months approach and interest in getting in great shape increases, an eye-opening 2015 Harvard study of diet and weight loss is making the rounds again.

-SheFinds resurfaced the study over the weekend, reporting that researchers at the Harvard T.H.
-Chan School of Public Health studied the daily diets of approximately 130,000 adults over 20 years.
+SheFinds resurfaced the study, reporting that researchers at the Harvard T.H.
+Chan School of Public Health examined the daily diets of approximately 130,000 adults over 20 years.
 Every four years, the scientists solicited food diaries of what participants had eaten every day for a week, and every two years, participants reported their exact weight.
 With these findings, the study was able to identify a category of vegetables that actually contributes to weight gain, inspiring exasperated sighs around the country.